ManagementMO/Urban-Sentinel/README.md

 Urban blight costs cities **billions annually** in reduced property values, increased crime, and community displacement.
 Traditional approaches are reactive—we only act after decay has already set in, when it's most expensive to fix.

-**Urban Sentinel flips this model.** Our AI system predicts at-risk neighborhoods up to **2 years in advance**, enabling proactive interventions that save communities and millions in taxpayer dollars.
+**Urban Sentinel flips this model.** Our AI system predicts at-risk neighborhoods up to **in advance**, enabling proactive interventions that save communities and millions in taxpayer dollars.

 ---